btholt/complete-intro-to-react-v4/lessons/jsx.md

 ESLint is currently failing.
 We'll fix it at the end.

-Notice you still have to import React despite React not being explictly used.
+Notice you still have to import React despite React not being explicitly used.
 Remember that JSX is compiled to `React.createElement` calls.
 Anywhere you use JSX, you need to import React.

 So now JSX is demystified a bit, let's go convert App.js.